sombriks/my-golang-handbook/exercises/0018-events-and-messages/README.md

 ## Noteworthy

-- testify library is quite good
+- testify library is quite good, especially the bootstrap/setup step
--
+- testcontainers for kafka handles well our needs